 Use the Library’s e-book databases to gather background information on a particular theory or theorist.
 To access, go to Research Resources – Find an E-Book.
 Since the e-book databases will contain fewer resources than a database containing thousands of scholarly journal articles, it is best to keep your search terms a little more broad.

-For example, a search for education theory in the Ebrary database results in many relevant e-books, as shown below.
+For example, a search for education theory in the Ebook Central database results in many relevant e-books, as shown below.
 Expanding the Table of Contents will provide additional details about the e-book.

 Encyclopedias and handbooks will also provide reliable background information on particular theories.
 For example, a search for cognitive developmental theory in the Credo Reference database results in a number of reference entries which discuss the history of the theory, identify relevant theorists, and cite seminal research studies.